Gunzther/RabbyHops-BananasHamp/README.md

 ### Required Library
 The Object Client-Server Framework (OCSF) -> https://skeoop.github.io/frameworks/ocsf-231.jar
 ### How to run
-you can download the game and run it on your IDE or by open jar file
+You can download the game and run it on your IDE or by open jar file
 1. Download whole folder >>
    Click [here](https://github.com/KameriiJ/RabbyHopBananasHamp) to get through the git hup repo.
 2. Runs RabbyHopsBananasHamp.jar file. >> Click [here](https://drive.google.com/open?id=1YqH_iy2O3x5nyYIO6k0v3K-QUsrONSLS) to get jar file.